2015 United Kingdom general election debates: Response

 Average viewing figures for the show were 2.6 million on Channel 4 (11.7% of the TV audience) and 322,000 on Sky News.
 Several hundred complaints were received by Channel 4 and Ofcom claiming the programme was biased against Miliband.

 According to the Evening Standard the next day, Cameron was "widely deemed to have edged ahead".
 A Guardian/ICM instant poll found 54% thought Cameron had won to 46% for Miliband, while a YouGov "Instant Reaction" survey found 51% for Cameron and 49% for Miliband.
 A subsequent regular YouGov poll found that among undecided voters, 49% thought Milband had done best to 35% for Cameron.
 The Centre for the Analysis of Social Media concluded the social media reaction was more favourable towards Miliband.
 Newsnights political editor called Miliband the winner.

-Labour's election polling improved after the programme in one poll and was better among those who watched it with YouGov, but Miliband's and Labour's polling worsened with ComRes and other polling failed to show any impact of the debate.
+Labour's election polling improved following the programme in one poll and was better among those who watched it with YouGov, but Miliband's and Labour's polling worsened with ComRes and other polling failed to show any impact of the debate.